carlo98/mission-planning-optimization/README.md

 ## Details <a name="details"></a>
 More information can be found in the pdf report available in the repository.
 (WORK IN PROGRESS)

+## Problems <a name="prob"></a>
+- Missing anti-cycling rule in "simplex.py".
+- Big-M method used for branching in "mission_optimizer.py" may be not working at its best.